dslc/raspberry-pi-openal-tests/README.md

     apt-get install libcurl4-gnutls-dev libmpg123-dev libopenal-dev

+### Raspberry Pi users - libopenal-dev

-Note for Raspberry Pi: If using the apt repositories for Raspbian GNU/Linux, you may have problems with version 1:1.17.2-4 of libopenal-dev.
+If using the apt repositories for Raspbian GNU/Linux, you may have problems with version 1:1.17.2-4 of `libopenal-dev`.
 Attempting playback with this version yielded an "Illegal instruction" error.
 If this is the case, you may need to compile OpenAL from scratch.
+The latest tarball can be downloaded from http://kcat.strangesoft.net/openal.html#download .

 ## Using GNU make